rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 the tasks which are classically associated with tool AIs such as prediction (for instance, language models).
 We'll refer to these tasks as _process based_ as opposed to _outcome based_.
-_(TODO: better name than process based? maybe a more standard name which exists somewhere?)_ So which process based tasks actually result in purely deontological AIs?
+So which process based tasks actually result in purely deontological AIs?
 I will hold off on speculating here, though I think the answer to this question would be useful.
 My understanding is that in [this conversation][aligndiff] Eliezer Yudkowsky says that he thinks that current